Tinkerforge/doc/source/Hardware/Bricklets/IO4.rst

    :target: ../../_images/Bricklets/io4_brickv.jpg

-Click on the IO4 Bricklet tab.
-First you can change the "Debounce Period", it is the period for interrupt callbacks.
+in this tab you can change the "Debounce Period", it is the period for interrupt callbacks.
 For example: If you set this value to 100, you will get interrupts maximal every 100ms.
 This is necessary if something that bounces is